visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/index.rst

 RKDP
-    The step size adapts to ensure that the maximum error at each step is less than the maximum between the absolute tolerance and the relative tolerance times the value of the vector field at the current point.The absolute tolerance can be truly absolute or relative to the bounding box.
+    The step size adapts to ensure that the maximum error at each step is less than the maximum between the absolute tolerance and the relative tolerance times the value of the vector field at the current point.
+The absolute tolerance can be truly absolute or relative to the bounding box.

 Termination